-North Caicos is definitely rustic, especially in comparison with shiny new Provo.
-Accommodations are clean but fairly basic.
-Locals are consistently friendly and life always seems to move slowly.
+North Caicos definitely moves at a much slower pace, especially in comparison with shiny Provo.
+Accommodations are clean but fairly basic, and locals are consistently friendly.